-Other postemployment benefits - For purposes of measuring the OPEB liability, deferred outflows of resources and deferred inflows of resources, and expense related to OPEB, and information about any changes in the liability have been determined on the same basis as reported by the Office of Financial Management (OFM) of the State of Washington.
+Other postemployment benefits - For purposes of measuring the OPEB Liability, deferred outflows of resources and deferred inflows of resources, and expense related to OPEB, and information about any changes in the liability have been determined on the same basis as reported by the Office of Financial Management (OFM) of the State of Washington.

-Conduit debt obligations - Conduit debt obligations are defined as debt instruments where:
+Conduit bonds - Conduit bonds are defined as debt instruments where:

 - 1. The Commission, as the issuer, is joined by an unrelated third-party obligor, and a debt holder or trustee. - 2.
 The debt obligation is neither a parity bond of the Commission nor is it cross collateralized with other debt of the Commission. - 3.
-Debt proceeds are intended and received by a party other than the Commission or the third-party obligor; and - 4.
+Debt proceeds are intended for and received by a party other than the Commission or the third-party obligor; and - 4.
 The Commission is not primarily obligated for the debt service payments.

-Prior to debt issuance the Commission determines if the debt obligation meets this definition.
-Debt issued that meets the definition of a conduit debt obligation are reportable in note disclosure (see Note 6).
+Prior to bond issuance the Commission determines if the bond meets this definition.
+Bonds issued that meet the definition of a conduit bond are reportable in note disclosure (see Note 6).